dengking/discrete/docs/Relation-structure-computation/Computation/Algorithm/Application/Search/Implementation/Backtracking/Backtrack/wikipedia-Backtracking.md

 “backtracking”即“回溯”。

-## Backtracking is a kind of search

-使用search的思想来看待backtracking。

-- search tree
-- deep-first order
-- prune（剪枝）

 ## wikipedia [Backtracking](https://en.wikipedia.org/wiki/Backtracking)

 **Backtracking** is a general [algorithm](https://en.wikipedia.org/wiki/Algorithm) for finding all (or some) solutions to some [computational problems](https://en.wikipedia.org/wiki/Computational_problem), notably [constraint satisfaction problems](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem), that incrementally builds **candidates** to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.[[1\]](https://en.wikipedia.org/wiki/Backtracking#cite_note-1)[[2\]](https://en.wikipedia.org/wiki/Backtracking#cite_note-2)